 The designer on the project blew through the due date and was instead working on a larger, more modern site design that wasn’t due for weeks.
 I confronted him about it and he asked me why I was being hard on him when we were friends.

 A blurring of the lines between personal and professional is sometimes the reason for why projects fail as it can impact accountability.

 Be friendly but stay professional in order to continue holding people accountable to their actions on a project.
 It’s much easier to feel we get a “pass” with our friends on things, and that can be a dangerous (and awkward) situation to get into when it’s being mixed with professional obligations.

-#4.
-Panicking Before You Have A Chance To Process Things
+4. Panicking Before You Have A Chance To Process

-Never be afraid to look away from a reactive email or message, pause, and take a moment to investigate for myself before asking for more help.
+Never be afraid to look away from a reactive email or message, pause, and take a moment to investigate before asking for more help.

 Ah, yes: the “this item can skip our typical dev/design/review/QA process because it’s just a small change” fallacy.
 This is so often why projects fail.

-Likewise, a client asking for a small visual change on a project might upend the design process and rethink part of the whole site flow as a result.
+Likewise, a client asking for a small visual change on a project might upend the design process and force you to rethink part of the whole site flow as a result.

 What Do You Think?

 These are some of the most common reasons for project failure, but they aren't the only ones.
 You might also encounter a lack of resources, a lack of teamwork, and a variety of other issues.
 The main thing is to stay vigilant, keep your communication channels open, and ensure you've covered off risks that might threaten your project.